notro/pico-usb-io-board/README.md

 This project turns the Raspberry Pi Pico into a USB I/O Board.

-It implements parts of the DLN protocol used in the Linux drivers that targets the [DLN-2 USB-I2C/SPI/GPIO Adapter](https://diolan.com/dln-2).
+It implements the USB protocol used by the dln2 Linux drivers and in addition it supports 2 CDC UARTS.

 <img src="./pinout.svg" width="50%">

-Note: UART is currently used for debugging purposes

 See [wiki](https://github.com/notro/pico-usb-io-board/wiki) for more information.